Eighth Avenue station (BMT Sea Beach Line)

 The Eighth Avenue station is a local station on the BMT Sea Beach Line of the New York City Subway.
 It is located in Sunset Park, Brooklyn, at the intersection of Eighth Avenue and 62nd Street.
 It is served by the N train at all times.
 During rush hours, several W trains also serve this station.

 Eighth Avenue is the northernmost stop on the Sea Beach Line.
 West of this station, the tracks curve northward, enter a tunnel, and become the express tracks of the BMT Fourth Avenue Line.

-The station serves the Sunset Park Chinatown, the oldest Chinatown in Brooklyn, which is centered around Eighth Avenue.
+The station serves Lapskaus Boulevard, the largest concentration of Norwegians and Norwegian-Americans in Brooklyn, which is centered on and around Eighth Avenue.

 History

 This station opened on June 22, 1915.

 This station, along with eight others along the Sea Beach Line, was renovated from 2016 to 2019, which initially included installation of two ADA-accessible elevators (original plans were to construct two wheelchair ramps to each platform).
 The Manhattan-bound platform was closed from January 18, 2016 to May 22, 2017 and a temporary platform was set up on the Coney Island express track for Manhattan-bound service.
 The Coney Island-bound platform was closed from July 31, 2017 to July 1, 2019.
 During this time, southbound trains used the northbound express track and the temporary platform.

 A project to make the station ADA-accessible was originally expected to be completed in December 2018, but was repeatedly delayed.
 An elevator to the northbound platform opened on November 4, 2019.
 Another elevator to the southbound platform was planned to be opened in May 2020.
 The southbound elevator was not completed, but funding had been committed to completing the elevator.
 In December 2021, the MTA awarded a contract for the installation of elevators at eight stations, including the Eighth Avenue station's southbound platform.
 The elevator to the southbound platform finally opened on July 20, 2023.

 Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
 As part of the project, a light rail station at Eighth Avenue has been proposed next to the existing subway station.